treeform/hobby/README.md

-# Treeform's & Gusba's hobby
+# Treeform's & Guzba's hobby

 Our hobby is to create Nim libraries that end with y.
 Here is a list of our libraries and short description on why you should is them: